 Medicare does not provide coverage for medications.
-There are two ways to receive prescription coverage, enroll in a Part D plan or receive coverage through Part C.
+There are two ways to receive prescription coverage, enroll in a Part D plan or receive coverage through a Medicare Advantage Plan.

-The average cost of plans in 2023 is $43.00 per month.
+The average monthly premium for a Part D plan is $55.50 in 2024.
 High-income Medicare beneficiaries can expect to pay an income-related monthly-adjusted amount, in addition to the premium.
 Most pay the standard amount.
 If you do not enroll when you are first eligible, you may be subject to a penalty.
 The Extra Help financial assistance program is available for qualified individuals.

 Most plans will have a yearly deductible and a maximum out-of-pocket cost.
 After that amount is met, Medicare will pay up to 75 percent of prescription costs.
 There are plans available that offer first-dollar coverage with no deductible and the coverage starts immediately.

 Most plans will have copayments or coinsurance.
 Medicare ensures that copayments are no more than 25 percent of the full cost of a prescription, and plans are required to pay no less than 75 percent.

 Live in a long-term care nursing facility and are enrolled in both Medicare and Medicaid.

 Plan waives the copayment for certain medications.

 The pharmacy opts to waive the copayment for specific medications.

 Once your plan reaches a maximum limit, then you enter the coverage gap when Medicare will stop paying.
 Leaving you responsible for 100 percent of your prescription cost.

 As a policyholder, you have the right to know whether or not your current plan meets the standard of creditable by Medicare.
 All companies offering policies are required by law to notify individuals about the status of benefits, and whether or not their plan meets the standard of Medicare.
 To be creditable, the policy must pay as much as Medicare.